rhevorn/shape/SECURITY.md

 reproduction when it is safe to share.
 Do not open a public issue before a fix or coordinated disclosure is ready.

-The dependency-free root module, bundled adapters, parsers, validation resource bounds, generated JSON Schema/OpenAPI semantics, and concurrency guarantees are in scope.
+The standard-library-only runtime packages, bundled adapters, parsers, validation resource bounds, generated JSON Schema/OpenAPI semantics, and concurrency guarantees are in scope.
 Security properties of caller callbacks, application authorization, server timeouts, rate limits, and downstream schema consumers remain the